Spacechild1/vstplugin/README.md

 If you want to enable bit bridging (running 32-bit plugins on a 64-bit host and vice versa), you have to perform the following steps:

-1) compile the project with a 64-bit compiler (e.g. in a 'build64' folder)
+1) build and install the project with a 64-bit compiler (e.g. in a 'build64' folder)

-2) compile the project with a 32-bit compiler (e.g. in a 'build32' folder)
+2) build and install the project with a 32-bit compiler (e.g. in a 'build32' folder)

-3) copy the 32-bit 'host.exe' to the 64-bit installation folder and rename it to 'host_i386.exe'
+3) 64-bit: set the `HOST32_PATH` variable to the path of the 32-bit(!) host.exe and reinstall the project.

-4) copy the 64-bit 'host.exe' to the 32-bit installation folder and rename it to 'host_amd64.exe'
+4) 32-bit: set the `HOST_AMD64_PATH` variable to the path of the 64-bit(!) host.exe and reinstall the project.

 By default, the minimum Windows deployment target is Windows 7.
 You may choose a *higher* version by setting the `WINVER` CMake variable.